CFB North Bay: Features of the Underground Complex

 The ROCC/SOCC system remained in use in North Bay until air defence operations were moved out of the Underground Complex, in October 2006.
+The ROCC/SOCC system, better known as the FYQ-93 by the technicians who maintained it, was officially powered down by the last Aerospace Telecommunications and Information Systems Technician (ATIS Tech) to work on the system, Sergeant (then Corporal) Michael A. Dambrauskas.
+A ceremonial Shutdown was later performed by one of the ROCC/SOCC's longest serving technicians, Master Warrant Officer (MWO) Jean-Pierre Paris.

 Due to its important, sensitive role in the security of Canada and North America, working in the Underground Complex was limited to very few people.
 Over its 43-year span in air defence operations only about 17,000 Canadian and American military personnel and civilians served in the UGC.
 Of this number approximately 15,500 were Canadians, out of nearly a million men and women over the same timeframe who were members of Canada's Department of National Defence.